niio972/uri-generator/README.md

 The app uses the default name app.py

 You will need to install the appropriate libraries.
 To do so *conda* environment or *venv* are suitable.
-you can read the requirements;txt file and install all the dependancies.
+you can read the requirements.txt file and install all the dependancies.

  ``` bash
  pip install -r requirements.txt